 DDoS cost protection

-AWS Shield Advanced comes with DDoS cost protection, to safeguard against scaling charges resulting from DDoS-related usage spikes on protected Amazon Elastic Compute Cloud (EC2), Elastic Load Balancing (ELB), Amazon CloudFront, AWS Global Accelerator, or Amazon Route 53 resources.
-If any of these protected resources scale up in response to a DDoS attack, you can request AWS Shield Advanced service credits via your regular AWS Support channel.
+AWS Shield Advanced comes with DDoS cost protection to safeguard against scaling charges resulting from DDoS-related usage spikes on protected EC2, ELB, CloudFront, Global Accelerator, and Route 53 resources.
+If any of these protected resources scale up in response to a DDoS attack, you can request Shield Advanced service credits through your regular AWS Support channel.

-For customers on Business or Enterprise support plans, AWS Shield Advanced gives you 24x7 access to the AWS DDoS Response Team (DRT), who can be engaged before, during, or after a DDoS attack.
-The DRT will help triage the incidents, identify root causes, and apply mitigations on your behalf.
-The DRT has deep expertise in rapidly responding to and mitigating DDoS attacks across AWS customers.
+For customers on Business or Enterprise support plans, AWS Shield Advanced gives you 24/7 access to the SRT, which can be engaged before, during, or after a DDoS attack.
+The SRT will help triage the incidents, identify root causes, and apply mitigations on your behalf.
+The SRT has deep expertise in rapidly responding to and mitigating DDoS attacks across AWS customers.

-AWS Shield Advanced is available globally on all Amazon CloudFront, AWS Global Accelerator, and Amazon Route 53 edge locations.
-You can protect your web applications hosted anywhere in the world by deploying Amazon CloudFront in front of your application.
-Your origin servers can be Amazon S3, Amazon Elastic Compute Cloud (EC2), Elastic Load Balancing (ELB), or a custom server outside of AWS.
-You can also enable protections directly on Elastic IP or Elastic Load Balancing (ELB) instances in all regions where AWS Shield Advanced is available.
+AWS Shield Advanced is available globally on all CloudFront, Global Accelerator, and Route 53 edge locations.
+You can protect your web applications hosted anywhere in the world by deploying CloudFront in front of your application.
+Your origin servers can be Amazon Simple Storage Service (S3), EC2, ELB, or a custom server outside of AWS.
+You can also activate protections directly on Elastic IP or ELB instances in all AWS Regions where Shield Advanced is available.

 Centralized protection management

-AWS Shield Advanced customers can use AWS Firewall Manager to apply AWS Shield Advanced and AWS WAF protections across their entire organization.
+AWS Shield Advanced customers can use AWS Firewall Manager to apply Shield Advanced and AWS WAF protections across their entire organization.
 The cost of Firewall Manager is included in the Shield Advanced subscription fee.
-Using AWS Firewall Manager, you can automatically configure policies covering multiple accounts and resources.
-Firewall Manager automatically audits accounts to find new or unprotected resources, and ensures AWS Shield Advanced and AWS WAF protections are universally applied.
-This enables developers to move quickly and deploy new applications with the confidence that the appropriate protections will be automatically applied.
-To learn more about AWS Firewall Manager, visit the product website.
+Using Firewall Manager, you can automatically configure policies covering multiple accounts and resources.
+Firewall Manager automatically audits accounts to find new or unprotected resources, and it ensures that Shield Advanced and AWS WAF protections are universally applied.
+This lets developers move quickly and deploy new applications with the confidence that the appropriate protections will be automatically applied.
+To learn more about this security management service, see AWS Firewall Manager.